Skip to main content

 “ Bad dream?”
 He asked as she nodded.

-“ I saw am lost in a jungle… and then I found a Hut.”
+“ I saw I was lost in a jungle… and then I found a hut.”
 She tried to recollect.

 “ A hut?”

-“ Aree, Maasa nikla hai toh wohi bulao.”
+Aree, Maasa nikla hai toh wohi bulao.”
 She smiled. " Waise bhi meri beti jaisi ho." made her feel a certain sadness she couldn't place.
+Then she remembered a Bhajan her mother used to sing.

 Aakhiyaan Hari Darsan Ko Pyaasi….
 Aakhiyaan....
 Hari Darsan Ko Pyaasi